-There seems to be a firmware issue that keeps the Surface Pro 4 from booting or starting up correct when the Type Cover is attached, but folded backward.
-Detach your Type Cover if this is happening to you.
+There was a firmware issue that kept the Surface Pro 4 from booting or starting up correctly when the Type Cover was attached and folded backward.
+Detach your Type Cover.
+Turn your device on.
 Your Surface Pro 4 should start immediately.

-Sometimes apps on the Start Menu won’t open with touch.
-They’ll register a touch, but nothing happens afterward.
+Apps on the Start Menu won’t open with the touchscreen, some users report.
+Windows 10 registers a touch, but nothing happens afterward.
 In some cases, apps will do this repeatedly before finally opening correctly.

 Surface Pro 4 Problems: Blue Screen